-In the case of thin film there is no such assurance as these panels are produced in much lower quantities by a smaller number of manufacturers.
-You might find that you are stuck with old technology that cannot be easily upgraded.
+In the case of thin film there is no such assurance as these panels originate in much lower quantities by a smaller number of manufacturers.
+You might find that you are stuck with old technology that cannot have easy upgrades.

 So why do we sell thin film panels?

-Energy Matters does stock thin film solar panels, all good quality brands.
+Energy Matters does stock thin film solar panels, and all are good quality brands.
 As mentioned, we recommend amorphous thin film for North Queensland and for the Northern Territory.
 Flexible thin film panels are also extremely well suited to curved structures where flat panel mounting isn’t viable.
 Thin film is also desirable for some off grid and mobile applications as they are lightweight.
-Finally, we also sell them because our customers demand them, however we do point out the advantages of monocrystalline when people enquire.
+Finally, we also sell them because our customers demand them.
+However, we do point out the advantages of monocrystalline when people enquire.

 There’s a great deal of competition among suppliers of grid connect systems now given the generous government solar power rebates on offer and the decreasing price of solar technology.
-It’s very important that consumers shop around and check the way systems are promoted against the actual facts behind any particular type of component before making a purchase decision.
-Don’t be afraid to ask questions - after all, it’s a substantial investment and a decision you’ll be living with for a very long time!
+It’s very important that consumers shop around and check the marketing of systems against the actual facts behind any particular type of component before making a purchase decision.
+Don’t be afraid to ask questions.
+After all, it’s a substantial investment and a decision you’ll be living with for a very long time!

 Confused about grid connect solar power?
-Contact one of our friendly experts for free, no-obligation advice tailored to your specific needs on 133-SUN or via email
+Contact one of our friendly experts for free, no-obligation advice tailored to your specific needs on 1800 EMATTERS (1800 362 883) or via email.